 Facebook offers more targeting options for paid ads, compared to any other social media platform.
 Setting up audiences is one of the most effective ways to get the most ROI on your ad spend.
 There are two types of audiences that you can create for your ads.

 Retargeting – These are the people who have interacted with your ad, website and/or business page.
 The Facebook pixel will capture this data.
 You can retarget your ‘warm audience’ in multiple ways.

 The most popular ones are customer files, website traffic & engaged users.

 Prospecting – Prospecting is when you want to reach out to new customers.
 Thankfully, your customer data can be used here too to create ‘lookalike audiences’.
 Lookalike audiences closely match the customers who have already interacted with your business.
 This means that they have similar interests.
 Hence targeting these customers may increase the chances of conversions.

 You can also use the audience insight tool to narrow down on entirely new customers, mind you.

 Facebook ads offer an exhaustive range of options, which can overwhelm even a seasoned marketer.
-To generate the best ROI on your ad spend, you need to work with an experienced Facebook Ads marketing team.
+To generate the best ROI on your ad spend, you need to work with an experienced Facebook Ads agency.

 Rockstar Marketing handles campaigns of all sizes for our clients across the world.
 Speak to us now to know how we can help you leverage the power of Facebook ads.